amandabuenotozatti/React-CalculatorProject/README.md

 ![Result Image Calculator](https://github.com/amandabuenotozatti/React-CalculatorProject/blob/master/ReactApp.gif)

-### Before Starting:
-##### Install NPM using below command
-> sudo apt install npm

-##### Then after installing the node and npm, to create an app, the following command is needed to download the necessary dependencies your app need to run.
+##### After installing the node and npm, to create an app, the following command is needed to download the necessary dependencies your app need to run.
 Such as: React, ReactDom etc:
 > npx create-react-app calculator